MarcelPiNacy/cmts/README.md

 #define CMTS_IMPLEMENTATION
 #include <cmts.h>
 ```
-To avoid mistakes this snippet should ideally be in its own .cpp file.
+To avoid mistakes this snippet should ideally be in its own .c/.cpp file.
 ### Platform Support
 ##### Operating System
 Currently only Windows (8 and over) is supported.
 Support for other OS will be added later.